 For many researchers, even if they want first-hand data for analysis and answering of research questions, the sample size, and the need to produce unique survey instruments, or undertake interviews is beyond their means or budget.
 This is why many researchers will discount the option of primary research when undertaking a thesis or experimental study.

 As a student, you might find that you are unable to collect the data you want without there being a cost implication, and thus you might decide that it is better to opt for secondary research or collect simpler primary data instead.
+Read more about the advantages of secondary research.

 Time, as a disadvantage of primary research, refers not just to the time involved in gathering (and analysing) the data, but also to the need for a clear and focused research, plan, development of survey instruments such as questionnaires or interviews, or experimental conditions.
 All of these take time and resources that may not be viable within the scope of a study or research project.